The Outsider (Dishonored): Death of the Outsider (2017)

 Death of the Outsider was intended to bring the initial story arc of the Dishonored games, following the Outsider and the aftereffects of the Empress's assassination, to a close.
 The game follows Billie Lurk on a quest to kill the Outsider at the behest of an aged Daud, her former mentor.
-After rescuing Daud from the clutches a cult devoted to worshipping the Outsider, Daud tells Billie of his plan to kill the "black-eyed bastard".
+After rescuing Daud from the clutches of a cult devoted to worshipping the Outsider, Daud tells Billie of his plan to kill the "black-eyed bastard".
 That night the Outsider visits her in a dream, forcibly replacing her arm and left-eye with Void-touched substitutes which grant her magical abilities.
 Billie searches for the knife used to originally sacrifice the Outsider, which is carefully guarded by the cult and may be used to kill him.
 After she finds it, the Outsider informs her that Daud has passed away.

 Billie tracks the cult to an isolated mountain that leaks physically into the Void.
 There she finds the Outsider's physical presence, carefully guarded by cultists and encased in stone, surrounded by Daud and other dead spirits wandering the Void.
 The player may choose to kill the Outsider here.
 Alternatively, they may discover that the Outsider's mark is actually his forgotten name, written in the language of the dead and taken from him by the ritual that made him a god; if given back, this name will undo the ritual and turn the Outsider human once more.
 The player may then instead convince Daud to forgive the Outsider and whisper the Outsider his name, setting him free to live a new life.
 In the epilogue, Billie muses that without the Outsider there is no one to choose who will or won't be touched by the Void's magic.

 Harvery Smith felt the killer of the Outsider should lack his mark, which was part of why Billie was chosen as protagonist.
 How to achieve the non-lethal ending, in which the Outsider is restored to human form, was something that received a lot of debate and suggestions within Arkane.
 Sandra Duval, lead narrative designer and co-creative director of the game, proposed whispering him his name.
 The non-lethal option was intended to stress that Arkane viewed the Outsider as "a tragic figure".
 Writer Hazel Monforton described part of the Outsider's story being "learning to hope again" after expecting the worst in previous games, while writer Anna Megill said: "In a game that explores what redemption looks like, it would be wrong to end the Outsider without giving him the chance that others had."
 The lethal ending, meanwhile, was originally much more abrupt; the final game gives time for the player to ruminate on his demise.